What It’s Like To Grow Up With A Cleft Lip and Cleft Palate

 I Was Self-Conscious About My Speech Impediment

 I now know that I had, and still have, some social anxiety issues.
 I was selectively mute at school and in public pretty much until college.
-I just felt terrified around other kids and couldn't say anything.
-I guess I knew I talked funny because of my condition, and I didn't want to deal with people struggling to understand me, so I just shut down.
+I felt terrified around other kids and couldn't say anything.
+I knew that people believed I talked funny because of my condition, and I didn't want to deal with people struggling to understand me, so I just shut down.

 I didn't receive any treatment because my family thought I was just shy, so I didn't really gain the confidence I needed to make many friends and socialize with people outside of my family and a few other select people until college.